-The widening operator, ∇ , on the e's and the dual widening operator, \triangle , on the F's guarantee that this chain is not strictly decreasing.
+The widening operator, $\nabla$ , on the e's and the dual widening operator, $\triangle$ , on the F's guarantee that this chain is not strictly decreasing.
 This establishes termination of our abstract interpreter.

 Complexity.
-Recall that we use Merge to merge multiple quantified facts $\forall U(F_1\Rightarrow e), \ \forall U(F_2\Rightarrow e), \dots, \ \forall U(F_k\Rightarrow e)$ with the same right-hand side, e.
+Although the widening operator defined above guarantees termination, it does not guarantee efficiency.
+Recall that if there are multiple quantified facts $\forall U(F_1 \Rightarrow e), \forall U(F_2 \Rightarrow e), \ldots, \forall U(F_k \Rightarrow e)$ with the same right-hand side, e, then we can use

+Merge to merge them.
+However, Merge does not guarantee that the number of quantified facts will always be bounded.
 In our implementation, we modify the Merge rule so that it keeps at most K different quantified facts with the same right-hand side e.
-Second, by using a finite set of templates to specify \mathcal{D}c (Section 2.2), we ensure that the number of distinct facts e that can occur on the right-hand side of a quantified fact is bounded, say by M. Assuming M and K are fixed constants, we can show that the complexity of our abstract interpreter is only a polynomial factor over the complexity of the base domain abstract interpreter [10].
+Second, by using a finite set of templates to specify $\mathcal{D}c$ (Section 2.2), we ensure that the number of distinct facts e that can occur on the right-hand side of a quantified fact is bounded, say by M. Hence, the number of quantified facts is always bounded by M \ K.